dclamage/SudokuAKUnique/README.md

 This project uses a "gauntlet" approach and an essential solution list to find all ways to give 8 givens to solve uniquely as an anti-knight Sudoku.

 Anti-knight Sudoku follows Classic Sudoku rules, but also digits cannot be the same when they are a knight's move (as in chess) apart.
-From any given cell, this is up to 8 relavive locations: (-2, -1), (-2, 1), (-1, -2), (-1, 2), (1, -2), (1, 2), (2, -1), (2, 2).
+From any given cell, this is up to 8 relative locations: (-2, -1), (-2, 1), (-1, -2), (-1, 2), (1, -2), (1, 2), (2, -1), (2, 2).

 ## Essential Solution List

-There are `8490104 * 9! = 3080888939520` anti-knight solutions to an 9x9 empty board.
+There are `8490104 * 9! = 3080888939520` anti-knight solutions to a 9x9 empty board.
 The `9!` symmetry is due to "renumbering" where you can always, say, swap all 1s and 2s and have another valid solution.

 The "Essential Solution List" is the 8490104 solutions to a grid with `123456789` filled as the top row.